 - move about in her bed

-- perform simple tasks – for example, setting the table or getting dressed
+- do simple tasks like setting the table or getting dressed

 - try to talk, but the conversation probably won’t make sense

 - have her eyes open, with a glassy stare

 - get upset, but she won’t remember it in the morning

 - let herself out of the house and wander around outside.

 Sleepwalking might happen once or twice each month or up to a couple of times each night.
 It can happen with sleeptalking and night terrors.

 Sleepwalking is quite common.
 Around 7-15% of children sleepwalk.
 Children aged 4-12 years are more likely to sleepwalk, and they often grow out of it as teenagers.
 Both boys and girls sleepwalk.